 He is a member of the board of directors for IfM Engage Ltd, St John’s Innovation Centre Ltd, and the Møller Institute Ltd. Tim is a Fellow of Churchill College Cambridge and is Chair of Trustees for the William Templeton Foundation for Young People’s Mental Health (YPMH).

 He is a recipient of a University of Cambridge Pilkington Prize for Teaching Excellence and a Royal Academy of Engineering/ExxonMobil Excellence in Teaching Award.
 He is also actively involved in outreach activities to raise awareness of engineering and manufacturing among primary and secondary school children and their teachers.

+Before joining the University, he was a Project Manager at St John's Innovation Centre, where he worked on a series of projects to support industry / academic collaboration focused around new technology ventures.
 Prior to working at St John's Innovation Centre, he worked as a teacher, consultant, plant engineer and freelance writer in the UK, Australia and Japan.
-He has B.Eng. from Aston University and a PhD from Cambridge University Engineering Department.
+He has B.Eng. from Aston University and a PhD from the University of Cambridge, Department of Engineering.